pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function::  setWindowIsVisible(windowID, visible=1)

+ Set window's visible attribute value.

+ :param windowID: Window to modify
+ :type windowID: :data:`XPLMWindowID`
- Set window's visible attribute value, 1 for visible, 0 otherwise.
+ :param visible: 1 for visible, 0 for hidden (default: 1)
+ :type visible: int
+ :return: None

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMSetWindowIsVisible>`__ :index:`XPLMSetWindowIsVisible`

 .. py:function:: windowIsPoppedOut(windowID)

- True if this window has been popped out (making it a first-class window in the operating system), which in turn is true if and only if you have set the window’s positioning mode to :data:`WindowPopOut`.
+ True if this window has been popped out (making it a first-class window in the operating system).

+ :param windowID: Window to query
+ :type windowID: :data:`XPLMWindowID`
+ :return: 1 if window is popped out, 0 otherwise
+ :rtype: int

+ This is true if and only if you have set the window's positioning mode to :data:`WindowPopOut`.

  Only applies to modern windows.
 (Windows created using the deprecated XPLMCreateWindow(), or windows compiled against a pre-XPLM300 version of the SDK cannot be popped out.)

- Returns 1 if window is popped out.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMWindowIsPoppedOut>`__ :index:`XPLMWindowIsPoppedOut`

 .. py:function:: windowIsInVR(windowID)

+ True if this window has been moved to the virtual reality (VR) headset.

+ :param windowID: Window to query
+ :type windowID: :data:`XPLMWindowID`
+ :return: 1 if window is in VR, 0 otherwise
+ :rtype: int

- True if this window has been moved to the virtual reality (VR) headset, which in turn is true if and only if you have set the window’s positioning mode to :data:`WindowVR`.
+ This is true if and only if you have set the window's positioning mode to :data:`WindowVR`.

  Only applies to modern windows.
 (Windows created using the deprecated XPLMCreateWindow(), or windows compiled against a pre-XPLM301 version of the SDK cannot be moved to VR.)

- Return 1 if window is in VR, 0 otherwise.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMWindowIsInVR>`__ :index:`XPLMWindowIsInVR`

-.. py:function::  setWindowGravity(inWindowID, left, top, right, bottom) -> None:
+.. py:function::  setWindowGravity(windowID, left, top, right, bottom)

- A window’s “gravity” controls how the window shifts as the whole X-Plane window resizes.
+ A window's "gravity" controls how the window shifts as the whole X-Plane window resizes.

+ :param windowID: Window to modify
+ :type windowID: :data:`XPLMWindowID`
+ :param left: Left edge gravity (0.0 to 1.0)
+ :type left: float
+ :param top: Top edge gravity (0.0 to 1.0)
+ :type top: float
+ :param right: Right edge gravity (0.0 to 1.0)
+ :type right: float
+ :param bottom: Bottom edge gravity (0.0 to 1.0)
+ :type bottom: float
+ :return: None

  A gravity of 1 means the window maintains its positioning relative to the right or top edges, 0 the left/bottom, and 0.5 keeps it centered.

  Default gravity is (0.0, 1.0, 0.0, 1.0), meaning your window will maintain its position relative